Fountain Inn, Ashurst: Architecture

 The façade of the newer (north and west) part of the Fountain Inn, facing the road, was clad in painted cement during the 19th-century alterations.
 It has a range of two evenly spaced sash windows, a hipped roof of tiles, a steep-roofed entrance porch and two gable-end chimneys.
 The wing to the north is of brick with a slate-covered roof and sash windows.
 Both parts of the building have two storeys.
 Inside, there is a smaller bar with a large inglenook, and a larger bar to the rear.

+In popular culture

+In 1979, the pub was used to film the promotional video for the Paul McCartney Christmas song "Wonderful Christmastime" with his band Wings.